 The word ‘cleanse’ normally elicits a reflexive reaction on my part, being a medical doctor, and having encountered fascinating ways in which people clean themselves out.
 I’ll spare inserting an ‘exhibit A or B’ at this point because I think we’ve all come across some ridiculous cleanses.
 But the cleanse I discuss below was long overdue.
 It was a social media cleanse I had coming.

 It was getting excessive; my use of social media had not only taken over the free time in my day, but was also bordering on an addiction.
 Not just for me, but for society as a whole.

 Think about the number of times you click on that FB app.
 Or the Instagram button.
 Or any of the other links meant to connect us with one another in this day and age.

-So I did it.
-I made a conscientious decision to limit my use of the phone.
-I decided that a week off was a good time to spend away- away from everyone’s updates, whereabouts, and specifics.
-No more scrolling of the thumbs- it was time to give those suckers a rest.
+I made a conscientious decision to limit use of my phone.
+Even better, I decided a week of abstinence was a better plan in keeping away from my screen – not reading anyone’s updates, whereabouts, awards, or video confessions.
+No more scrolling of the thumbs for a while – it was time to give those suckers a rest.

 When I put away that phone, I picked up my son more.
 Spent more time looking into his eyes.
-Played games, had a conversation, or two, or twenty.
+Played games.
+Had a conversation, or two – no, twenty.
 I finished some things that had been in the back burner – one of those I’ll-finish-this-later’s.
-Got to spend one on one – truly one on one- time with my husband.
-Listened to some music on the way home instead of the yapping of a podcast.
-Started taking in landscapes on the drives.
-Got to exercise by walking with my family, by playing tennis and by boxing and jumping and wrestling.
+Got to spend one on one – truly one on one – with my husband.
+Listened to music on my way home instead of the yapping of a podcast.
+Started taking in landscapes on the drive.
+Got to exercise by walking with my family – playing tennis and boxing and jumping and wrestling.

 I got it all back thanks to the cleanse and it was worth every single second.